mgeier/homepage/reproducible_research.rst

 Here are few guidelines which may (or may not) help to make your work more
 reproducible:

-make everthing public (and each step of it)
+make everything public (and each step of it)
   At some point, every aspect of your work should be publicly accessible.
   And not only the parts which (you think) are most interesting ... every single bit and every single step.